OP-ED: Is Cyber Fraud Breaking Frontiers?

 Response of the law:

-Uganda has a number of laws that govern online conduct, transactions etcetera.
+Uganda has laws that govern online conduct, transactions etcetera.
 The most famous is the Computer Misuse Act Cap.
-96. It defines electronic fraud under Section 19 to mean deception, deliberately performed with the intention of securing an unfair or unlawful gain where part of a communication is sent through a computer network or any other communication and another part through the action of the victim of the offence or the action is performed through a computer network or both.
+96. It defines electronic fraud under Section 19 to mean deception, deliberately performed intending to secure an unfair or unlawful gain where part of a communication is sent through a computer network or any other communication and another part through the action of the victim of the offense or the action is performed through a computer network or both.

 On to sophistication; the modes of cyber fraud have changed over the years to also include ransomware which has become rampant these days.
 In my unpublished undergraduate thesis from May 2021, I argue at the time that the internet, in particular, was a great tool for scammers and other miscreants, since it allowed them to ply their trade while hiding behind a shield of digital anonymity.
-This posed significant challenges to law enforcement agencies, regarding their ability to investigate crimes which are complex, occur in a virtual environment, incorporate multiple (often international) jurisdictions, and have a very low reporting rate.
+This posed significant challenges to law enforcement agencies, regarding their ability to investigate complex crimes, occur in a virtual environment, incorporate multiple (often international) jurisdictions, and have a very low reporting rate.

 … the internet, in particular, was a great tool for scammers and other miscreants, since it allowed them to ply their trade while hiding behind a shield of digital anonymity